atlas-bi/atlas-service/README.md

 - [ ] Renovate the ranking query
 - [ ] Request due date/estimated duration <- do we have this now and are we sure we want this?
 - [ ] Button to share request
+- [ ] Create tickets for other users
+- [ ] Ticket filtering
+- [ ] see if someone else is reading the same ticket
+- [ ] see if someone else is already replying to a ticket
+- [ ] option for other users to "watch" a ticket
+- [ ] option for ticket tagging
+- [ ] option for adding attachments
+- [ ] option to take a screen shot directly
+- [ ] allow multiple people to be assigned to a single ticket

 **Atlas Integration**